la10736/rstest/README.md

 rstest = { git = "https://github.com/la10736/rstest" }
 ```

 The core idea is that every input arguments of your test function will be resolved by call a function with the same name.
-You should also use `mut` argument or generic types.
+You can also use `mut` argument or generic types.

 Example: